SubigyaPaudel/Beer-Game-Frontend/README.md

 Individual login pages for Host and Player has been implemented since the only fixed login property for player is the password while the Host has fixed username and password.
 The Host a Game navigation button directs the user to Sign Up page which also consists of a navigation link to the 'Host' Sign In page (Already have an account?) on the Sign Up box.
 Finally, we have also implemented a Footer on the bottom of the landing page with sample links since we don't have enough pages implemented.

-## Sprint 3
-- Frontend
-	- Created Game Settings page, where instructor can change the settings of the game
-	- Created Costumizing Game page, where user can read about the changes they can do
-	- Created Learn More page, where user can read how the game is played
-	- Created Game page, where user can play the game
-	- Improved Sign In page
-	- Fixed testing from the previous sprints for the following pages (since they were failing before):
-		- configuration
-		-  Hero Section
-	- Implemented testing for the following pages:
-		- GameSettings
-		- CostumizingGames
-		- LearnMore
-	- Fixed Sign Up page